i-rus/unit-test/README.md

   ...
 }</pre>

-Now, if any of the tests fail, then main() will exit and display the file name and line number of the test that failed.
+Now, if any of the tests fail, main() will exit and display the file name and line number of the test that failed.
 You place a breakpoint on the offending line and debug away.

 Have a look at the demo project source code for additional details.